 For the complete Netlify documentation index, see llms.txt.
 Markdown versions of this page are available by appending .md to the URL.
 Version control is a way of tracking changes to your project over time.
-Think of it like a detailed undo history — every change is saved, nothing is ever lost, and you can go back to any earlier version at any point.
+Think of it like a detailed undo history.
+Version control allows you to save changes as you build so you can go back to any earlier version.

 What is Git?